spencerkingman/personal-page/_posts/2020-09-02-strange-young-girls.md

 The Mamas & The Papas had put out their first 3 albums in just one year between February 1966 and February 1967.
 Each of those first 3 albums, had been in at least the top 4 in the US, and _Farewell to the First Golden Era_ consolidated the impressive sprint of hits into one collection.

-Later, I would learn all kinds of sad and disturbing things about The Mamas & The Papas, but at this point all I knew about them was their great early singles, which shine with optimism and gentleness and fun.
+Later, I would learn all kinds of sad and disturbing things about The Mamas & The Papas, but at this point all I knew about them was their great early singles, which shine with optimism and gentleness and fun, ballasted by wistful heartache.
 Pop groups that have girls and boys singing together in this way always evoke something utopian to me, and whoever sequenced this record had the benefit of being able to switch between those ensemble songs, with their big, thick washes of sound, and the more directly delivered solos.
 If you just consider the vocal entrance of each song, you'll notice how they alternate.

 1. Dedicated To The One I Love - SOLO (but doubled)
 2. Go Where You Wanna Go - CHORAL